Pmacdon15/pats-pretrip/README.md

 npm run build
 ```

-4. Setup port forwarding on your router for both port 3000 and the answer you gave during setup.
+4. Setup port forwarding on your router for port 3000.

 # Start up
 Project can be easily started from the root by running: